raheelsayeed/concordcore/README.md

           False: Your recent LDL is below 189 mg/dL
 ```

-## 3. Recommendations
+## 4. Recommendations

-Checks for the eligibility and applicability of `CPG` for a given `HealthContext` as specificed in the cpg definition file.
-See `concordcore.recommendations`
+To define a conditioned recommendation, use `RecommendationVar`.
+See `concordcore.recommendations` for more, including `EvaluatedRecommendation` that is the result of `concord.recommendations()`.

-Policy:
+Policy to define `RecommendationVar`

 - `type=display` are notices only. `expression` for evaluation will be ignored
 - __Shall__ evaluate to resulting value-type of `boolean`